 Over time I have been able to play with some very interesting people.
-There are lots of different ways to discuss limits and expectations, especially in casual play partnerships, but one that crops up time and again is the BDSM checklist.
+There are lots of different ways to discuss limits and expectations, especially in casual play partnerships.
+One that crops up time and again is the BDSM checklist.
 I did a little asking around, and this one was highly recommended by a number of people.
-It isn’t too far removed from the way that Sir asked me to grade his suggestions, and is far simpler than some of the ones I have seen.
-A list like this can be really useful for me to check in with what I enjoy and will or won’t do, but I would struggle to be restricted by the experiences I have had previously.
+It isn’t too far removed from the way that Sir asked me to grade his suggestions.
+It is far simpler than some of the ones I have seen.
+A list like this can be really useful for me to check in with what I enjoy.
+What I will or won’t do.
+However, I would struggle to be restricted by the experiences I have had previously.
 And I don’t choose to share my long list of likes and interests with anyone else in such a direct way.

 For me my kinks are not a tick box exercise.